Fire Information for the Gorge

 Find information on active wildfires of significant size and duration as well as information about current fire closures.

-The Scenic Area follows state fire danger levels and restrictions. *Campfire restrictions are in place at this time.
+The Scenic Area follows state fire danger levels and restrictions.

 The Columbia River Gorge is a challenging and dynamic fire environment.
 We fight fire aggressively due to the wildland-urban interface, and we have a proactive fuels management program.